 In this course, students learn about the development and maintenance of agriculture, animal systems, natural resources, and other food sources.
 Students also examine the relationship between agriculture and natural resources and the environment, health, politics, and world trade.

 Three credits of Science are required to graduate from CMASAS.
 These credits must include both a physical and life science credit; and at least two labs.
 For students intending on applying to a public, four-year college or university it is recommended to take Chemistry and/or Physics; and Biology.
-For some courses a physical lab kits are sent to give students the opportunity to participate in hands-on labs these are indicated with the Yes-Kit designation in the table below.
+For some courses physical lab kits are sent to give students the opportunity to participate in hands-on labs, these are indicated with the Yes-Kit designation in the table below.
 All other lab courses the student is responsible for obtaining the neccessary supplies.

 |Anatomy & Physiology||LIfe Science||Yes|

 |Chemistry||Physical Science||Yes - Kit|